Thyssenkrupp: New battleground over German industrial jobs – DW – 12/11/2024

 "It breaks my heart!
 You can't treat people this way.
 We've worked so hard for Thyssenkrupp," said Helmut Renk, the 62-year-old works council chairman of the steelmaker's facility in Kreuztal-Eichen, Germany.

-Venting his anger and frustration about the plant's likely closure, he adds that he's been working there for 40 years — just like his father before and his son now.
+Venting his anger and frustration about the plant's likely closure, he added that he's been working there for 40 years — just like his father before and his son now.

 Renk's hard feelings are currently shared by many employees of the German steel giant, argues trade union official Ulrike Hölter.
-Representing the central Ruhr Valley branch of the IG Metall metalworkers' union, Hölter says the steelworkers are especially angry with management, and anxious about their own future.
+Representing the central Ruhr Valley branch of the IG Metall metalworkers' union, Hölter said the steelworkers are especially angry with management and anxious about their own future.

 What is Thyssenkrupp planning?